 Prior to the Company liquidating its corporate debt securities portfolio in 2002, the Company held the corporate debt securities of RCN Corporation ("RCN"), which were purchased between February 1999 and August 2000, and Level 3 Corporation ("Level 3"), which were purchased between August 1998 and August 2000.
-Mr. Yanney, who retired as the Company's Chairman of the Board in March 2003, was on the board of directors of both RCN and Level 3.
-One of the Company's Directors, W. David Scott, is the son of the Chairman of both Level 3 and RCN at the time the Company purchased and sold these securities.
+Mr. Yanney, who retired as the Company's Chairman of the Board in March 2003, was on the board of directors of both RCN and Level 3 at the time these debt securities were purchased and sold.
+W. David Scott, who retired from the Board in May 2004, is the son of the individual who was the Chairman of both Level 3 and RCN and served as a Director of the Company at the time these securities were purchased and sold.